humlab-sead/sead_authority_service/docs/LIST_OPERATIONS_IN_CONFIG.md

 ## Overview

-The configuration system now supports list operations with `include:` directives, allowing you to build lists dynamically by referencing and combining other configuration values.
+The configuration system now supports list operations with `@value:` directives, allowing you to build lists dynamically by referencing and combining other configuration values.

 ## Constraints